Assessment Rounds and Reassessment Follow

 - Each school or district signs up for a certain amount of assessment rounds per year with Literably and the # of rounds can vary by grade level.
 As an example, some schools/districts might sign up for monthly assessment rounds with Literably and some others might sign up for 3 assessment rounds per school year with Literably.

-- During each assessment round, Literably wants teachers to find their students' instructional (and independent) levels in Literably and feel comfortable with the data Literably is providing them on their teacher dashboards - so they have both an accurate benchmark for where students are currently reading and data that can help inform their instruction until their next assessment round.
+- During each assessment round, Literably wants teachers to find their students' instructional levels (and estimated independent levels) in Literably and feel comfortable with the data Literably is providing them on their teacher dashboards - so they have both an accurate benchmark for where students are currently reading and data that can help inform their instruction until their next assessment round.

 - That said, teachers may want to be cautious about overassessing students in each assessment round as having a student take an additional 4th or 5th assessment, as an example, might not actually get teachers that much new/useful information about the student (that they didn't already have from the first 3 assessments they took on Literably).

-Question 2: Some of my students who completed an assessment have an asterisk next to their instructional level.
+Question 4: Some of my students who completed an assessment have a star next to their instructional level.
 Why?

 - Literably will confirm an instructional level if the student reads an assessment with 90-94% accuracy and at least 60% comprehension (yellow cells HERE).

-- As a counter-example, if a student reads a level S assessment with 95% accuracy and 80% comprehension, Literably might estimate that student's instructional level at level T (and would place an asterisk next to the "T" on the dashboard for that student).
+- As a counter-example, if a student reads a level S assessment with 95% accuracy and 80% comprehension, Literably might estimate that student's instructional level at level T (and would place a star next to the "T" on the dashboard for that student).

-Question 3: Some students have the asterisk next to their instructional level AND a reassess symbol associated with their name on my dashboard.
+Question 5: Some students have the star next to their instructional level AND a reassess symbol associated with their name on my dashboard.
 Why?

 - Here is more information on reassessing on Literably.